maikroservice/data-science-interview-questions/README.md

 * How does a recurrent neural net work?

 * Why is lightGBM only used with more than 10,000 data points?

+### task

+* Please implement GA/GTM tracking/analytics for a given frontend as well as a data warehouse in the cloud which collects the data. you have one week